gniewomir/nestjs-oauth-authorization-server/docs/DDD-tasks.md

             * chosen `Goal` alone?
 * Domain decisions to be made:
   * What will happen when `Context` for the `Task` is deleted?
+    * We do not delete anything
   * What will happen when `Goal` for the `Task` is deleted?
+    * We do not delete anything